darrellodonnell/demo-generic-toip-gf/docs/3. Schemas/CanadaPerson/Issuers/BCGov.md

 The Province of British Columbia has delegated the authority to manage digital identity data to the Ministry of Citizens’ Services, and the Ministry is the Issuer of this credential.

-## The BC Person Credential
+## The Government of BC Issued Canada Person Credential

-The Person credential provides the Holder with the core digital identity attributes held by the Province of British Columbia about the resident, such that the Holder can share those attributes with the verifiers of their choice.
+The Canada Person credential provides the Holder with core digital identity attributes held by the Province of British Columbia about the resident, such that the Holder can share those attributes with the verifiers of their choice.

-The specific attributes in the credential are defined in the Layer 3 Credential Schema GF document listed in the [References](#references) section of this document.

 ### Issuer-Specific Credential Information

-There is no issuer-specific information about the use of the BC Person credential.
-The credential is used exactly as described in the Layer 3 Credential Schema GF document listed in the [References](#references) section of this document.
+The following sections describes the differences between the [Canada Person Schema documentation](../README.md) and the verifiable credentials issued by BC using this schema.

+#### Attributes Not Published

+BC issued Canada Person credentials do not publish the following attributes:

+* photo_id: is "" in all issuances

+#### Attributes Handled Differently

+* All name-related items (full_name, given_name, given_names and surname) are in CAPITAL letters.

 ### Holders

-The BC Person verifiable credential is available to a limited set of residents of the Province of British Columbia who consent to participate in a series of experimental applications of verifiable credential technology.
-These experiments may result in an expansion of the residents to which the BC Person credential is available.
+The BC "Canada Person" verifiable credential is available to a limited set of residents of the Province of British Columbia who consent to participate in a series of experimental applications of verifiable credential technology.
+These experiments may result in an expansion of the residents to which the BC "Canada Person" credential is made available.

 #### Pre-Issuance Verification

-Prior to issuing the BC Person credential, the Issuer does the following verification of the Holder:
+Prior to issuing the BC "Canada Person" credential, the Issuer does the following verification of the Holder:

 * The Holder must be a resident of the Province of British Columbia.
 * The Holder must have a BC Services Card.
 * The Holder must have a Mobile BC Services Card.
     * To receive a Mobile BC Services Card, the Holder must have successfully completed one of the following identity proofing processes:
-        * In person verification of their Services Card at a Services BC location
+        * Participate in an in-person verification of their Services Card at a Services BC location
         * Complete a video call verification of their Services Card with Services BC
         * Provide a video verification recording to Services BC
 * The Holder must be using the BC Wallet mobile application (link to be added).